melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 The mapconfig specifies, among other, coordinate systems and data sources.

-The default map configuration uses our Intergeo example.
+The default map configuration uses our open example.
 You may change the mapconfig url in the Vts Map component to any other, including your own instance of VTS backend.
 See our VTS documentation for more information about map configuration.